Perioperative Optimization | Pharmacotherapy | Timing Strategies

 - “Document smoking status and counseling in notes

 Nicotine reduces osteoblast function and impairs vascular supply.
-Nonunion rates 4-8 times higher in smokers.
+Nonunion risk is roughly doubled in smokers (meta-analysis OR ~2.3; higher in tibial and open fractures, where older series quote up to 4-8x).
 Particularly critical in tibial fractures, femoral neck, scaphoid.

 Pseudarthrosis rates 2-4x higher in smokers.
 Essential to achieve 4-8 weeks preoperative and 12+ weeks postoperative cessation for solid fusion.

-SSI risk 3-6x higher in smokers.
+SSI risk is increased in smokers (large-registry adjusted OR ~1.4; older small series quote 3-6x).
 Impaired tissue oxygenation, immune dysfunction.
 Particularly high-risk in total joint arthroplasty, open fractures.

 Minimum 4 weeks preoperative cessation reduces complications.
 Optimal 8+ weeks.
 Continue 12+ weeks postoperatively for bone healing procedures.